top of page

 Living through a pandemic has provided rich learning opportunities for us all.

-There are several practices I've established that I hope to carry into the future.
+There are several practices I've established that I will continue into the future.
 These are:

 1. Mask-wearing